GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 ## How to install

 Simply repeat the standard installation process using a different username and location, ensuring you change the [[Ports]] and/or IP if your server has multiple IPs.

 # Single Installation, multiple instances

 This method is used when your game servers share a common base regarding mods or configuration.

-**Pros**
+## Use cases
+* You want to run the same game server on different maps or game modes, you have no mods at all and want to save some disk space
+* You have a server template, a common base with some mods or configuration that you want to slightly decline in different versions by using a different config file
+* You're on a budget and have very limited disk space, but you just want to run multiple instances of the same game
+* Your sever has a low bandwidth and you are running a lot of game servers off of it, this method will allow you to update multiple instances at once

+### Pros
-* Uses less disk space
+* Uses less disk space | Game server files, mods and addons are only installed once
-* Makes less maintainance
+* Makes less maintainance | Update one, update all of them
-* Still able to use different config files in most cases
+* Still customizable | You are able to use different config files in most cases

-**Cons**
+### Cons
-* Each instance share the same files, so they share the same mods as well
+* Less versatile | Each instance share the same files, so they share the same mods as well unless your mods come from a workshop collection or you can chose what mods to load in start parameters
+* Less reliable | If your game server gets broken, all of your instances are down at the same time; if one instance updates, other ones might crash because files will be inconsistent regarding the expected ones
-* If your game server gets broken, all of your instances are broken at the same time
+* Less secure | If your game server gets hacked somehow, all of your instances are broken at the same time

-Every time a new instance is created new default config files is also created.
-This allows each instance to have a different hostname, ports etc. The config files are by default the same name as the script.
-For example, if the script is `./csgoserver-2` the config is `csgoserver-2.cfg`.
-You can see the location of config files in `./gameserver details`.
-Also note there are two config files, LinuxGSM configs and a game server config.

-Each instance is managed using its own script.
-These can be called anything, however, the default will simply have an incremental number.
-Some admins may choose to use the server port, the map or the gamemode instead of the incremental number.
+## How it works

 ## Example